 Just when I thought our pathetic excuse for a summer had gone, the sun comes out.
 After a week of drizzle, frizzy hair and wet ballet pumps, I have decided to spend the one weekend of sun in my flat playing Super Nintendo.
 It’s Jamie’s fault really, he managed to get the damn thing working and now I can’t stop playing it.
-He’s at work today though so I’m determined to beat his score on Donkey Kong… Yes I am aware of how sad that sounds.
+He’s at work today though so I’m determined to beat his score on Donkey Kong… Yes, I am aware of how sad that sounds.

-1 Tbs flour
+1 tbs plain white flour

-2 medium carrots peeled and roughly chopped
+2 medium carrots, peeled and roughly chopped

 1 bay leaf